Easy day hike from Ushguli to the foot of Shkhara glacier and springs of Inguri river.

 Soon, the main road sharply bends to the left and in serpentines starts climbing up the hill.

 Here is a small unmarked trail branching to the right.
 You need to take it - cross overgrown meadow and field of interesting red rocks.

-Path then delves into small forest and emerges from it at the edge of moraine, just 300 meters from the foot of the glacier.
+The path then delves into a small forest and emerges from it at the edge of the moraine, just 300 meters from the foot of the glacier.

 Photo with horses was provided byby Daniel Wakefield Pasley -

 their article about the hike can be found here.
-Title photo was provided by Neel Shakilov.
+Other photos were provided by